CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 Keep your core and platform dependencies up-to-date with these steps:

 1.  **Core Dependencies**
-    Update Capacitor core packages in the `/src-capacitor/package.json` file.
+    Update React Native core packages in the `/src-capacitor/package.json` file.
 Here's an example of the required versions:

     | Package | Version |
     | --- | --- |